-- 1. If the Provost concurs with the Assistant Vice President for SSSA recommendation, the student will have his/her consent to be in attendance at the University or on University premises withdrawn in writing by the Provost.
-Texas Education Code § 51.233(a) & 51.234. - 2.
-The written notice by the Provost shall contain all of the following: - a.
-That consent to remain on the campus has been withdrawn and the number of days for which consent has been withdrawn, not to exceed fourteen (14); Name and job title of the person withdrawing consent, along with an address where the person withdrawing consent can be contacted during regular working hours; - b.
-Brief statement of the activity or activities resulting in the Withdrawal of Consent; and. - c.
-Notification that the student is entitled to a hearing on the withdrawal not later than three (3) days from the date of receipt by the Assistant Vice President for SSSA of a request for hearing from the person. - 3.
-Whenever consent is withdrawn by the Provost, the Provost shall submit a written report to the President within twenty-four (24) hours, unless the Provost has reinstated consent for the student.
+- a) That consent to remain on the campus has been withdrawn and the number of days for which consent has been withdrawn, not to exceed fourteen (14); - Name and job title of the person withdrawing consent, along with an address where the person withdrawing consent can be contacted during regular working hours; - c) Brief statement of the activity or activities resulting in the Withdrawal of Consent; and, - d) Notification that the student is entitled to a hearing on the withdrawal not later than three (3) days from the date of receipt by the Assistant Vice President for SSSE of a request for hearing from the person.

+3. Notification of the President

+- a) Whenever consent is withdrawn by the VPAA, the VPAA shall submit a written report to the President within twenty-four (24) hours, unless the VPAA has reinstated consent for the student.
 The report shall contain all of the following: - a.
 Description of the student, including, if available, the student's name, address, and phone number; and, - b.
 Statement of the facts giving rise to the Withdrawal of Consent.

-C. Confirmation by President
+C. Confirmation of the President

+1. Confirmation

-- 1. If the President or his/her designee upon reviewing the written report described above finds that there was reasonable cause to believe that the student has willfully disrupted the orderly operation of the University or University premises, and that his presence on University premises will constitute a substantial and material threat to the orderly operation of the campus or facility, he/she may enter written confirmation upon the report of the action taken by the Provost Texas Education Code §51.236 (b). - 2.
-If the President or his/her designee does not confirm the action taken by the Provost within 24 hours after the time that consent was withdrawn, the Withdrawal of Consent shall be deemed void and of no force or effect, except that any arrest made during the period shall not for this reason be deemed not to have been made for probable cause.
+If the President or his/her designee upon reviewing the written report described above finds that there was reasonable cause to believe that the student has willfully disrupted the orderly operation of the University or University premises, and that his presence on University premises will constitute a substantial and material threat to the orderly operation of the campus or facility, he/she may enter written confirmation upon the report of the action taken by the VPAA Texas Education Code §51.236 (b).